supriyakkhanolkar/Udacity_Capstone_AzureML/README.md

 ![Screenshot](Screenshots/Registered_dataset.jpg)

 ## Automated ML
-We create and execute an AutoML experiment for this task.
-The details of configuration used for this experiment are as follows :
-* task = "classification"
-* training_data=dataset
-* label_column_name="diagnosis"
-* path = project_folder
-* enable_early_stopping= True
-* featurization= 'auto'
-* experiment_timeout_minutes = 20
-* max_concurrent_iterations = 5
-* primary_metric = 'accuracy'

-### Results
-AutoML experiment was executed using Python notebook.
+We created a notebook automl.ipynb to take care of following:
-Initially a compute cluster was created or reused if already present.
+* Create compute cluster if not already present
 ![Screenshot](Screenshots/hyperdrive_computecluster.jpg)

+* Create and execute AutoML experiment with following configuration:
+- task = "classification"
+- training_data=dataset
+- label_column_name="diagnosis"
+- path = project_folder
+- enable_early_stopping= True
+- featurization= 'auto'
+- experiment_timeout_minutes = 20
+- max_concurrent_iterations = 5
+- primary_metric = 'accuracy'

-The progress of AutoML was tracked using RunDetails widget.
+* Track the progress of the experiment using RunDetails widget
 ![Screenshot](Screenshots/automl_rundetails_nb_completed.jpg)

-Upon completion it generated a number of models.
+* Find out the best model created by AutoML and register it
 ![Screenshot](Screenshots/automl_completed_studio.jpg)

+### Results
+AutoML experiment generated a number of models.
 ![Screenshot](Screenshots/automl_models1.jpg)

 The best model generated was VotingEnsemble with Accuracy 0.98597
 ![Screenshot](Screenshots/automl_bestmodel.jpg)

+VotingEnsamble is an ensamble learning model.
+Creating ensembles can improve machine learning results by combining multiple iterations that may provide better predictions compared to a single iteration.
+VotingEnsamble is applicable to classification as well as regression.
+In case of classification it uses weighted average of predicted class probabilities.
+In case of regression it uses weighted average of predicted regression targets.
+Our current task needs prediction using classification.
+VotingEnsamble in Azure AutoML uses soft voting which provides prediction probability as weighted average of prediction probabilities of each model used in ensamble.

+### Future Work
+We can do following improvements to AutoML experiment:
+* Configure the experiment to generatee model explanations.
+These can be used to find out top K features that affect the result

 ## Hyperparameter Tuning
 We used Logistic Regression Scikit-learn model for the experiment of hyperparameter tuning.
 Logistic Regression is a type of classification model.
-It is easy to configure.
-First we created a training script train.py that takes Regularization Strength and Max Iterationsas input.
-It takes care of following tasks:
-* Get data from the dataset "cancer-dataset" that is already registered
-* Split the dataset into test and train data
-* Call scikit-learn LogisticRegression using given values of Regularization Strength and Max Iterations
-* Create model file

-Then we created a notebook hyperparameter_tuning.ipynb to take care of following:
-* Create compute cluster if not already present
-* Create and execute HyperDrive experiment with primary metric value "Accuracy" to tune hyperparameters using HyperDriveConfig that supplies training script along with other parameters
-* Find out the best model created by HyperDrive and register it
+It is easy to implement and efficient to train.
+It makes no assumptions about distribution of classes in feature space.
+It provides good accuracy for simple datasets.
+It is less inclined to overfitting, but it can overfit in high dimensional datasets.
+Also, it is tough to obtain complex relationships using Logistic Regression.

 We chose following hyperparameters to be tuned:
 * Regularization Strength